 Meatballs are one of those things that I very rarely order in a restaurant.
 Everyone has their own idea of a perfect meatball and I prefer my own homemade ones.
 Of course, I also like my mom's meatballs and loved the ones my grandmother made too.
-There is nothing better than a pot of Sunday Gravy with these pan fried Italian meatballs added to it.
+There is nothing better than a pot of Sunday Gravy with these pan fried Italian meatballs made on the stove added to it.
 I also often make this Pasta al Forno recipe and serve meatballs on the side.

 - Ground Beef – Use 85/15 ground meat for tender and juicy meatballs.